Skip to main content

 Solutions:

-1. In Bedrock console, verify the alias has an associated version
+1. In the Bedrock console, verify the alias has an associated version.

-1. Test in AWS First: Always verify agent works in the Bedrock console before troubleshooting Elementum integration
+1. Test in AWS first: Always verify the agent works in the Bedrock console before troubleshooting Elementum integration.

-3. Verify Credentials: Test IAM credentials independently using AWS CLI
+3. Verify credentials: Test IAM credentials independently using the AWS CLI.

 Best Practices